- What are the most frequent errors with the fitting of a saddle?

 While a pressure distribution on the straight line, symmetrical to the spinal column, is correct, the one-sided pressure distribution is even absolutely necessary in the turn or with leg-yielding.

-Why doesn't the Satteltester spend absolute pressure values?
+Why doesn't the Satteltester works with absolute pressure values?

 For the development of the measuring mat was a very flat design of highest priority.
 Only by this way as small influence of the results of measurement as possible can be ensured by the measuring mat.